ericsonga/APCSAReview/_sources/ArrayBasics/soundA.rst

    Which is the correct code for changing the current value to the negative of the limit?

-The Algorithm
+Mixed Up Code
 -------------------

 .. parsonsprob:: SoundA

    The method limitAmplitude below contains the correct code for a solution to this problem, but the code blocks are mixed up.
-Drag the blocks from the left to the right and put them in order with the correct indention so that the code would work correctly.
+Drag the blocks from the left to the right and put them in order with the correct indentation so that the code would work correctly.
    -----
    public int limitAmplitude(int limit)
    {